-This is our fourth year in a row with this coffee.
+This is our fifth year in a row with this coffee.
 The Aricha washing station produced this beautiful lot of coffee and we knew we had to get it back this year.
 So many florals our noses couldn't keep up.

 The cup is filled with Jasmine, rosehips, peaches, apricots, and brown sugar.
 It makes for a killer filter option and can even surprise you on the espresso machine.